open-uem/openuem-docs/docs/04-Console/12-profiles.md

 # Profiles (🎯 new feature in 0.4.0)

-OpenUEM profiles allows you to group several configuration tasks that will be applied to your endpoints **by defining a desired state**.
+OpenUEM profiles allows you to group several configuration tasks that will be applied to your **Windows endpoints by defining a desired state**.
+Profiles will be available for Linux agents soon.

 Right now, you can install or uninstall packages with WinGet, manage registry keys, local users and local groups.